-This yarn wrap sheep is a really cute activity to go along with the song “Baa Baa Black Sheep”.
+This yarn wrap sheep is a really cute activity to go along with the song “Baa Baa Black Sheep” and is a great fine motor skill for kids to practice.

 I started by cutting out a sheep outline from two pieces of card, gluing them back to back but not joining the legs together.
 This gives the card extra stability and then the legs can be separated at the end so that the sheep can stand up.
 I drew on some features.